Manufacturers Struggle with Build versus Buy for Their MES and What Are the Core 4 Elements

 • Start with Core Four implementation

-• Use proven industrial IoT platform
+• Use a proven industrial IoT platform

 • Extend capabilities based on actual business needs